alexlu2/pgss2020cslab/README.md

-# pgss2020cslab
-Repo for PGSS2020 CS Lab
+# PGSS2020 CS Lab Repository

+This repository contains my scripts and notes from the PGSS 2020 CS LAB

+** R and Python Scripts are included
+- R scripts:
+- Python Scripts: